GeirSmestad/VolViz/README.md

 * Threshold selector for first-hit render
 * Dynamically update transfer function when selected color is modified
 * Select transfer function memoization resolution
+* Dataset selector.
+Additional datasets
+* Make the UI less weird at some point.
+Preferably after renderers are a bit more complete.

 ### GPU renderer